There have always been barriers to entry when developing an app, a SaaS product, or business.

 Before moving on, keep in mind the downsides:

 One downside is it takes time to learn how to build things in Bubble.
 There's a learning curve to get your app working smoothly, and the design of the interface doesn't help much.
 Other downsides are going to be specific to your objectives.
-For example, if you're building a website, you may not want a shared server for hosting - it could slow down loading.
+For example, if you're building a SaaS product, you may not want a shared server for hosting - it could slow down loading.
 Or, if you want your app on the App Store, Bubble does not yet support native apps (although they're working on it), so you'll need to use another resource in conjunction to Bubble.
 The last downside I'll mention is that it does not encourage collaboration.
 Only an upgraded plan can invite users to join the project, and restricted views are not available.

 Appsheet is a NoCode platform primarily for businesses who want to look at information in a new way.
 Rather than viewing all their company data in the form of a spreadsheet or in documents on DropBox, businesses can convert the data into an app, which can then be viewed on both desktop and mobile devices.